VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 Now that the programming is complete the buttons should work.
 We can test these by opening "Game Controllers" from the control panel in windows and selecting "Properties" on the Taurus.
 On the "Test" tab we can press each of the buttons which should trigger the light to turn red momentarily.
 Feel free to test all the buttons/features and move to the next step when comfortable.

-**NOTE: The Windows Game Controller only reads the first 32 inputs of the board, so don't worry if some of the buttons don't show up, you'll need another piece of software to read all the rest.
+**NOTE**: The Windows Game Controller only reads the first 32 inputs of the board, so don't worry if some of the buttons don't show up, you'll need another piece of software to read all the rest.

 ## 7.2.1 Programming (Arduino IDE)